 - The number of items Required – to fulfill the job.
 This number is the quantity sold minus any quantity that has been delivered.

-- The quantity Received represents the number of items that are allocated or have been delivered to the customer.
+- The quantity Received represents the number of items allocated or delivered to the customer.

-- Ordered reflects the quantity of the item that is on a Purchase Order and has not yet been received.
+- Ordered reflects the quantity of the item on a Purchase Order and has not yet been received.

 - On-Hand reflects the number of items that are physically in one of the warehouse locations.
-This information is helpful because you might need to steal an item from a job not being installed for a while to use on a job that is being installed right away.
+This information is helpful because you might need to steal an item from a job not being installed for a while to use on a job installed right away.

 - Available tells you the number of items that are available to sell to your customer.
 They are in the warehouse(s) and not allocated to a particular job.

-The Options button, like other places in iPoint, give you the ability to adjust the list of items on the Purchase Request Manager.
+The Options button, like other places in iPoint, gives you the ability to adjust the list of items on the Purchase Request Manager.

 The Filters tab helps you adjust the displayed list of items to quickly find the items that need to be ordered or staged in your company.